Last Updated on

 Be aware that not all trampolines are equal especially when it comes to, how much weight does a trampoline hold.
 A mini kids trampoline is not going to support the weight limit that a 10ft outdoor garden trampoline can support.
 You should definitely do your own research to ensure that the trampoline is suitable for it’s intended use.

 What factors decide how much weight a trampoline can hold?

 There are three main factors that ultimately decide how much weight certain trampolines can hold.
 These apply to most if not all trampolines and they make up the structure of a trampoline bounce.

 The frame of the trampoline is one of the most important factors in deciding how much weight a trampoline can hold and most trampolines are made from steel.

 Often the frame is made from galvanized steel that is extremely strong and durable, hot dipped to provide protection from rust and corrosion.
 Made not to bend, warp or snap steel is 2.5 times denser than aluminium making it not only strong but heavy which keeps the trampoline securely on the ground.

 The Trampoline Springs

-Usually made from heavy duty galvanized steel, the trampoline springs are the working part of the trampoline, they are designed to stretch and contract at easy bounce.
+Usually made from heavy-duty galvanized steel, the trampoline springs are the working part of the trampoline, they are designed to stretch and contract at an easy bounce.

 They are designed to last for many years but do deteriorate.
 With the standard trampoline guaranteed to support up to 1 million cycles (bounces) and many specialised trampolines supporting up to 2.5 million cycles (bounces).